 Overview

 Liminal TCG is a strategic trading card game set in the infinite, humming corridors of the Backrooms.
-Players build decks from four card types — Rooms, Entities, Items, and Events — and compete to outlast one another by draining their opponents' Sanity while navigating a shared, ever-shifting field.
+Players build decks from four card types; Rooms, Entities, Items, and Events.
+Compete to outlast one another by making your opponents go insane while navigating a shared, constantly changing field.

 // CORE CONCEPT